srlasher/pdstools/Home.md

 <img src="/pegasystems/cdh-datascientist-tools/blob/master/images/gettingstartedPythonplot2.png" width="50%">

-Refer to `Example_ADM_Analysis.ipynb` file for a thorough example on how to use these two classes.
+Refer to the `Example_ADM_Analysis.ipynb` file for a thorough example on how to use these two classes.

 ## To analyze IH data